MarketDataApp/documentation/sheets-add-on/troubleshooting/price-differences.md

 ![price differences](/img/price-differences.png)

 In the example shown, we've requested a price using both STOCKDATA and GOOGLEFINANCE at 3 AM in the early morning for a stock that was thinly traded in the extended session.
 Note how STOCKDATA shows a price of $128.64 (midpoint between the bid/ask) while GOOGLEFINANCE shows $129.42, the day's closing price.
 When STOCKDATA is run with the "ALL" parameter we can see the bid/ask and verify how the midpoint price is calculated.

+## Force STOCKDATA to Use Trades

+If you prefer to see trades instead of quotes for real-time prices, you can modify the STOCKDATA formula slightly and the price shown will be the last trade instead of the most up to date quote.
+Instead of using `=STOCKDATA("TICKER")`, use instead `=STOCKDATA("TICKER","LAST")`.
+This will force the formula to use the last price instead of the midpoint price when outputting the result to a single cell.